 But today this Isn’t the choice for modern Data Engineers today.
 Let’s discuss an example with respect to Storage layers (Data lake/Datawarehouse) and Transformation layer (ETL).

 A. Storage Layer

 Years ago data warehouse was maintained inside the organization on-premises and managed data connection to applications that are running on-premise as well.
 Generally, the organization used traditional ETL tools for connecting through the ERP systems/CRM systems and delivering the data to the warehouse.

 With this model, many organizations are not satisfied because they were not getting the value at scale in a responsive way from a data warehouse/data lake.
 So naturally, Paradigm Shift happened from on-prem to cloud and that model has changed quite dramatically with the cloud today.

 With the cloud providers, you can manage your services easier at a lesser cost, and you can get the value of data at scale from the data warehouse in the cloud and following are storage options more frequently used in the cloud – Amazon s3, Azure Data lake storage, Google cloud storage.

 B. Transformation Layer – (ETL)

-Traditional ETL tools are largely obsolete because the logic cannot be expressed using code and these tools have been replaced by programmatic or configuration driven tools provided by cloud providers like Google Cloud, Azure, AWS in the industry.
-Each cloud provider has plenty of options to perform all operations in terms of collect, curate, and aggregate data.
+Traditional ETL tools are largely obsolete because the logic cannot be expressed using code and these tools have been replaced by programmatic or configuration-driven tools provided by cloud providers like Google Cloud, Azure, AWS in the industry.
+Each cloud provider has plenty of options to perform all operations in terms of collecting, curating, and aggregating data.

 Also, you don’t need to worry about scalability and availability just configure the endpoints and get the data with less turnaround time.
 It also supports sudden traffic spike burst and scale in/out data pipelines automatically with ease.
 Those are the things that make modern data engineering today.